 You can enroll in the AAdvantage program for free online, through the American Airlines mobile app, or by opening an American Airlines-branded credit card.
 Once enrolled, you’ll get a membership number (also called your AAdvantage number) that you’ll add to your flight reservations and other American Airlines purchases going forward.

 What Are the American Airlines Hubs?

-The American Airlines corporate headquarters is near Dallas/Fort Worth (DFW) airport, which makes that the primary hub for American Airlines flights.
-Eight other U.S. airports are considered American Airlines hubs.
+The American Airlines corporate headquarters is near Dallas/Fort Worth (DFW) airport, which is American’s primary hub.
+Nine other U.S. airports are considered American Airlines hubs.

 Valuable airline miles